 The Company is pleased to report that during the year under reporting the industrialrelations were cordial.

-The CFO/CEO certification on the financial statement of the Company as required underRegulation 17(8) of the SEBI (ICDR) Regulations 2015 forms part of this Annual Report.
+The CFO/CEO certification on the financial statement of the Company as required underRegulation 17(8) of the SEBI (ICDR) Regulations 2015 forms part of this Annual Report as"Annexure-V".